sjtower/Community-Tile-Pack/README.md

         death_blocks.deactivate()
     ```

-5. Define the mod's custom tile codes in the level editor in Modlunky.
+5. Define the mod's custom tile codes in the level editor in Modlunky
-    - In the "Level Editor" tab, find the "Add Tilecode" button
+    - In the "Level Editor" tab, find the "Add Tilecode" button in the bottom-right corner
-    - type in the name of the custom tile code and press the button.
+    - type in the name of the custom tile code and press the button
-    - Look in the Module's mod folders to see what tilecodes you need.
+    - Look in the Module's mod folders to see what tilecodes you need
     - Custom tile codes are defined with `define_tile_code`, EG: `define_tile_code("fast_push_block")`
-6. Look at `dwelling1.lua` and `Data/dwell-1.lvl` for examples on using `requires`activating the mods, and adding custom tile codes.
+6. Look at `dwelling1.lua` and `Data/dwell-1.lvl` for examples on using `requires`activating the mods, and adding custom tile codes

 Checkpoints work a little differently - I encourage you to check out the code in `dwelling1.lua` to see how to implement checkpoints.